wallytutor/DryTooling.jl/docs/src/index.md

 ## Usage

 The base case for using `DryTooling` is calling a pre-built model for solving a specific problem.
 Several sub-modules handle different Physics and find them in the side-bar.
 Most models are provided under structures that are already solved during construction or provide a `solve!` method.
 In an ideal world they should all be documented, but since this package is still in its early days, some experimental features are not yet documented.

-For extending existing models or *preferrably* contributing to the package's growth, it is possible to use some functionalities provided in the bare `DryTooling` module, *i.e.* those made available when calling `using DryTooling`.
+For extending existing models and *preferrably* contributing to the package's growth, it is possible to use some functionalities provided in the bare `DryTooling` module, *i.e.* those made available when calling `using DryTooling`.
 They include physical constants, abstract types used all across the package, and some simple functions of general use.

 ## Citing